 What is construction management software used for?

 Construction management software is designed to help construction managers plan, organize, and track construction projects.
-It can be used for various tasks, such as creating project schedules, managing material inventories, and tracking project expenses.
-Construction management software can also be used to create and manage contracts, purchase orders, and other documents.
+It can be used for various tasks, such as creating project schedules, managing material inventories, and tracking expenses.
+Construction management software can also create and manage contracts, purchase orders, and other documents.

 In addition, many construction management software programs offer features that allow project managers to communicate with other team members, such as architects and engineers.
 By using it, managers can improve the efficiency and productivity of their projects.